MMGameslogo MMGames

 srand function

-Of course, putting a rand function in the srand function is meaningless because the random numbers created at the beginning are the same.
+"Of course, putting the `rand` function into the `srand` function is pointless because the initial random numbers will be the same."

-Calculate a different random number each time
+Calculate a different random number each time.

 srand((unsigned int)time(NULL));

-Note that it is cast to the type unsigned int, which is an unsigned integer value.
+"Note that it is cast to an unsigned int type, which represents an unsigned integer value."

-Calculate a different random number each time
+Calculate a different random number each time.

 #include <stdio.h>